sunpy/sunpy/docs/dev_guide/contents/ai_usage.rst

 Core Principle for the Use of AI in Contributions
 =================================================
-Contributing to the SunPy project requires human judgment, contextual understanding, and familiarity with the SunPy projects' structure and goals.
+Contributing to the SunPy project requires human judgment, contextual understanding, and familiarity with the SunPy project's structure and goals.
 It is not suitable for automatic processing by AI tools.
-The SunPy project will accept the responsible use of AI-assisted tools by both contributors and maintainers (in fact this document was generated from and initial draft obtained from ChatGPT).
+The SunPy project will accept the responsible use of AI-assisted tools by both contributors and maintainers (in fact this document was generated from an initial draft obtained from ChatGPT).
 These tools can be valuable aids for exploration, debugging, documentation, and code improvement.
-However, AI cannot replace human effort and intellect, and its use must not shift disproportionate effort or responsibility onto project.
+However, AI cannot replace human effort and intellect, and its use must not shift disproportionate effort or responsibility onto the project.
 The core principle can be summarised as:

 **Any contribution should be worth more to the project than the effort required to review it.**